ray-jpl/rayjpl-wiki/content/_index.md

 This wiki will contain notes on Computer Science/Software Engineering concepts and anything else I'm learning about.
 These are my [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes) so I hope to be constantly growing this database over time.

-If youre interested in learning more about Obsidian or how I set this website up just visit [[notes/Obsidian Notes]].
+If you're interested in learning more about Obsidian or how I set this website up just visit [[notes/Obsidian Notes]].

 To navigate between topics just click on the links below or just any node on the graph.